Rumpunzel/rpg-thingy/rules/gear.md

         url: /character
 ---

+# Gear

-Gear [Preparations](Preparations) may have additional properties, abilities (properties which may activated at the cost of quality rating), and/or [traits](traits) (which work as other traits do).
+Gear [Assets](/assets) are more specific versions of general assets.
+They work just like normal assets but have additional properties, or even abilities (properties which may activated at the cost of quality rating), and/or [traits](/character#traits) (which work as other traits do).

-These properties are only for their corresponding skill [conflicts](conflicts), only when the Preparation is used, and only as long as the Preparation has a rating of at least **1.**
+These properties are only for their corresponding skill [conflicts](conflicts), only when the asset is used, and only as long as the Asset has a rating of at least **1.** A gear ability counts as a use for the asset (meaning if you use its ability, you cannot use it for minimum effort) and hence, the asset degrades.

-The traits may be invoked in whatever context seems appropriate.
+The traits may be used in whatever context seems appropriate, most often to your detriment.

-Gear Preparations may be used with a different [Approach](Approaches) than they were intended for, but will only be treated as half its quality (rounded down) for that purpose.

 Some Preparations may be only specifically be used to attack or defend.
-If they are used to attack or defend but weren't meant to do so, they will only be treated as half its quality (rounded down) for that purpose.
+If they are used to attack or defend but weren't meant to do so, it is treated as an off-label use and  its rating is considered to be **1** for that test.
+If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating.

+Gear assets also list the specific resource required to both craft and improve them.
+Some gear assets are refined and require more than a single resource.

 # Influence Gear